-- Nominees under all three categories must be persons who, in their own name, applied for and received funding from the Council1 under one or more of the following categories: - o Postgraduate scholarship schemes - Postdoctoral fellowship schemes - Research project awards including all principal investigator-led awards, e.g. COALESCE, Research of Policy and Society, New Horizons, Laureate Awards.
+- Nominees under all three categories must be persons who, in their own name, applied for and received funding from the Council1 under one or more of the following categories: - Postgraduate scholarship schemes - Postdoctoral fellowship schemes - Research project awards including all principal investigator-led awards, e.g. Laureate Awards, COALESCE, Research for Policy and Society, New Horizons.

-A past awardee of a Lindau Nobel Laureate Meeting Award or New Foundations Award is eligible to apply only if they have also held one or more of the Council's research awards in their own name.
+A past awardee of a Lindau Nobel Laureate Meeting Award, Creative Connections Award, New Foundations Award, Ulysses Award or similar travel award is eligible to apply only if they have also held one or more of the Council's research awards in their own name.

-- Nominees from all disciplinary areas are encouraged. - Nominees can be based anywhere in the world. - Category 1 and 2 nominees must currently be based within academia. - A completed PhD is not a requirement for any of the categories. - Category 2 nominees must have successfully completed their PhD or their highest postgraduate qualification no more than eight years prior to 1 January 20203.
-This period of eligibility can be extended on the grounds of eligible career breaks4. - Postdoctoral researchers are eligible for category 1 and 2 as long as they fulfil all other eligibility criteria of the category.
-If an applicant fulfils the eligibility criteria for both categories, it is up to applicants to decide which is the more appropriate category for them. - Applicants to category 2 at postdoctoral level or above must have an employment contract with the nominating institution (or another research performing institution abroad) at the time of application.
-Applicants to category 2 at postgraduate level need to be hosted by the nominating institution (or another research performing institution abroad) at the time of application. - Canvassing the Council or the adjudication panel is not permitted and will result in automatic disqualification. - Current Council Board members may not be nominated.
+- Nominees from all disciplinary areas are encouraged. - Nominees can be based anywhere in the world. - Category 1 and 2 nominees must currently be based within academia. - A completed PhD is not a requirement for Category 2 but is required of Category 1. - Category 1 nominees must have successfully completed their PhD at least 8 years prior to 1 January 2021. - Category 2 nominees must have successfully completed their highest postgraduate qualification no more than eight years prior to 1 January 20214.
+This period of eligibility can be extended on the grounds of eligible career breaks5. - Applicants to Category 2 at postdoctoral level or above must have an employment contract with the nominating institution (or another research performing institution abroad) at the time of application.
+Applicants to Category 2 at postgraduate level need to be hosted by the nominating institution (or another research performing institution abroad) at the time of application. - Canvassing the Council or the adjudication panel is not permitted and will result in automatic disqualification. - Current Council Board members may not be nominated.

-2 Potential categories include economic, environmental, health and wellbeing, policy and/or product development, professional and public services, social and cultural, internationalisation, and capacity building impacts.
+3 Potential categories include economic, environmental, health and wellbeing, policy and/or product development, professional and public services, social and cultural, internationalisation, and capacity building impacts.

-3 For the purposes of this award, the date of conferring will be taken as the PhD or the highest postgraduate qualification completion date.
+4 For the purposes of this award, the date of conferring will be taken as the PhD or the highest postgraduate qualification completion date.
+5 Eligible career breaks include maternity leave, paternity leave, adoptive leave, prolonged sick leave and carer's